ChileanVirtualObservatory/notebooks/README.md

 # Notebooks
-ACALIB Ipython Notebooks
+Ipython Notebooks

-This git contains the public notebooks used to test acalib
+This git contains the public notebooks that ChiVO uses for testing and training